-- (a) An authorised industrial officer is entitled to inspect the time and wages record required to be kept under section 366 of the Act. - (b) An authorised industrial officer is entitled to inspect such time and wages records of any former or current employee except if the employee: - (i) is ineligible to become a member of the Union; or - (ii) is a party to a QWA or ancillary document, unless the employee has given written consent for the records to be inspected; or - (iii) has made a written request to the employer that they do not want their record inspected. - (c) The authorised industrial officer may make a copy of the record, but cannot require any help from the employer. - (d) A person must not coerce an employee or prospective employee into consenting, or refusing to consent, to the inspection of their records by an authorised industrial officer.
+(a) An authorised industrial officer is entitled to inspect the time and wages record required to be kept under section 366 of the Act.

+- (b) An authorised industrial officer is entitled to inspect such time and wages records of any former or current employee except if the employee: - (i) is ineligible to become a member of the Union; or - (ii) is a party to a QWA or ancillary document, unless the employee has given written consent for the records to be inspected; or - (iii) has made a written request to the employer that the employee does not want that employee's record inspected. - (c) The authorised industrial officer may make a copy of the record, but cannot require any help from the employer. - (d) A person must not coerce an employee or prospective employee into consenting, or refusing to consent, to the inspection of their records by an authorised industrial officer.